 Our roots as a Jewish community go back over 150 years.
 In 1870, merchants began setting up shop here, with formal services launched in 1908.
 By 1932, the first Men’s Club was formed; in 1950, religious school classes were offered.

-In 1954, our present synagogue building was dedicated, thanks to the hard work and focused efforts of a core group, including Betty and Seymour Barr, both of blessed memory, and Virginia and Charles Zuckerman, along with Ben Belchic, Jack Bloom, Abe Cooper, Myer Hamburger, Abe Leven, Nathan Platt, Eleanor Rappaport, and Jack Stern, z”l.
+In 1954, our present synagogue building was dedicated, thanks to the hard work and focused efforts of a core group, including Betty and Seymour Barr; Virginia and Charles Zuckerman; and Ben Belchic, Jack Bloom, Abe Cooper, Myer Hamburger, Abe Leven, Nathan Platt, Eleanor Rappaport, and Jack Stern, all of blessed memory.

 We are, truly, forever in their debt for leading the way to what we have today.

 President Jack Bloom wrote in the dedication book:

 What we have erected will stand for many generations to come as a monument to our broad vision and abiding faith in spiritual values . . .
 May this be the beginning of a richer and fuller and more satisfying life than you have ever known before . . . and may God bless you in all your undertakings.

 We hired our first full-time spiritual leader, Rabbi Dan Isaac, in 1991.
 He was followed by Rabbis Milton Richman, Zari Weiss, Howard Folb, Amy Scheinerman, Garson Herzfeld, Jonathan Brown, and Scott Sperling.
 Our current rabbi is Aaron Stucker-Rozovsky.

 In 2004, we celebrated our 50th anniversary with a freylekh (merry) party, with the Hot Kugel Klezmer Band leading us in dancing and singing.
 We even had a popcorn machine to round out the munchies.